FK Timočanin

 FK Timočanin (ФК Тимочанин) is a football club based in Knjaževac, Serbia.
-They compete in the Serbian League East, the third tier of the national league system.
+They compete in the Zone League East, the fourth tier of the national league system.

 History

 After winning the Pomoravlje-Timok Zone League in the 2012–13 season, the club was promoted to the Serbian League East.
 They subsequently placed 10th in the 2013–14 campaign.
 After spending three seasons in the third tier of Serbian football, the club finished second from the bottom in the 2015–16 Serbian League East and suffered relegation to the Zone League East.

 The club returned to the Serbian League East after winning the Zone League East in 2019.
 They marked their 100th anniversary in December 2021.